kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 ---
 layout: post
-title:  "Advice for a Tech Job Hunt"
+title:  "A Complete Guide to Landing Your Ideal Tech Job"
 date:   2016-01-10 15:54:08
 ---

-Job hunting feels like shopping for a new car.
+Job hunting can feel like shopping for a new car.

 At first, it's exciting and full of promise.
-As you start your research, it gets less exciting.
-There's so many options.
+As you start your research, it feels less and less exciting.
+There are *so many* options.
 How do you choose?

-Once you have a car you're interested in, you may need to go to many dealerships to find a good deal.
-You may need to negotiate.
+Once you have a car you're interested in, you may need to check many dealerships to find a good deal.
+You may have to negotiate, which feels uncomfortable too.
 It's a big headache.

-Job hunting, like car shopping, has exciting moments.
+Job hunting, like car shopping, has great moments.
 For the most part, though, it requires time, effort, research, and facing challenges.
 Many things can go wrong but the rewards can be great, particularly if you wind up at one of your dream jobs.

-In this post, I'll share lessons and personal war stories to help you get through a job hunt and land a tech job you love.
+In this post, I'll share lessons and personal war stories to help you get through a job hunt and land the right tech job for you.
 We'll cover finding a job, interviewing, and negotiating offers.

 ### Personal Stats